MoonCristal678/Test/README.md

 Requires Node.js and a running MongoDB instance.
 Connects to MongoDB to perform CRUD operations.
-MongoDB Compass can be used to inspect and manipulate data stored in the connected MongoDB database.
+MongoDB Compass can be used to inspect and manipulate data stored in the connected MongoDB database.# Test